 6.3.2.
 Using a 0.45 mm burr, drill two symmetrical holes above the right and left cortical hemispheres (2 mm from the sagittal suture and 2 mm from the lambdoid suture, approximately the middle of parietal bone).

 6.3.3.
-Attach a 10 μL syringe to the stereotactic platform.
+Attach a 10 μL syringe to the stereotactic platform firmly.

 6.3.4.
 Mix the solution of chemical inhibitors, and draw 10 μL of solution into the syringe.
 Avoid any air bubbles in the syringe.